phetsims/phet-info/sim_deployment.md

 7. (optional) Check out master for dependencies: `grunt checkout-master`

 **Steps to publish a public version:**

+Public versions are deployed to figaro.colorado.edu at http://http://phet.colorado.edu.
+By default, publishing a public version also deploys a dev version.

+To pubish a public version:

 1. Create a screenshot that is 2048x1344.
 Generally this is done by taking a screenshot on an iPad 3 or higher (since it has the retina display) with multiple tabs open, then crop the chrome off of it to 2048x1342, then pad the top with 2